RuiHuangNUS/MARS-Reconfig/README.md

 The project **MARS-Reconfig** consists of two folders, which correspond to the **Algorithm** and **Simulation** in the paper that show the following two advantages of our method.
 1. We propose an efficient controllability analysis for MARS using a quasi-static model under control constraints.
 2. We propose a novel controllability margin (CM)--based method for calculating optimal self-reconfiguration sequences.
-MARS is tasked to track a spiral trajectory with two faulty units.
-The faulty propellers are marked red. (a) MARS crashed after the complete failure of two units (all rotors are broken). (b) MARS can track trajectories after self-reconfiguration.
 Please find out more details in our paper: "Robust Self-Reconfiguration for Fault-Tolerant Control of Modular Aerial Robot Systems"

 |                     A video  of this project             |